Azure Blob Storage: Hot, cool, and archive storage tiers

 - Large data sets that need to be stored cost effectively while more data is being gathered for future processing.
 (For example, long-term storage of scientific data, raw telemetry data from a manufacturing facility)

-Archive access tier (preview)
+Archive access tier

 Archive storage has the lowest storage cost and higher data retrieval costs compared to hot and cool storage.
 This tier is intended for data that can tolerate several hours of retrieval latency and will remain in the archive tier for at least 180 days.

 Example usage scenarios for the archive storage tier include: